cRemE-fReSh/BRiO-WiL-Integration-for-Home-Assistant/README.md

 You have to create four new inputs of type input_select and one of input_boolean.

 All required code can be retrieved from the file within folder "Home Assistant".
+Either select the file with suffix _eng for the english version or the one without for the german version.
+Please ensure you either select German or English for both Node-Red Flow and Home assistant!

 After restarting HA, you can add the inputs to your dashboards.